milestonesys/mipsdk-samples-component/ConfigAccessViaSDK/README.md

 ## The sample demonstrates

 - Initialization of MIP .NET Library, when only configuration is required
-- Access to Milestone-owned configuration, for example, servers and cameras groups
+- Access to VMS owned configuration, for example, servers and cameras groups
 - A simple drill down of all Items via the Item.GetChildren() method.
 - Launching the ItemPicker dialog to select one or more cameras from the